BharathKumarReddy2103/GitOps-and-Argo-CD/Day-01/What is GitOps and Argo CD.md

 ## Introduction

 As modern DevOps practices continue to evolve, the need for scalable, secure, and auditable deployment methodologies has grown.
 Enter **GitOps**—a powerful paradigm that leverages Git as a single source of truth for both application delivery and infrastructure provisioning.
-In this article, we’ll break down the fundamentals of GitOps, its principles, benefits, and its implementation using tools like Argo CD.
+In this article, we’ll break down the fundamentals of **GitOps**, its principles, benefits, and its implementation using tools like Argo CD.
 Whether you're managing hundreds of Kubernetes clusters or deploying microservices, understanding GitOps is crucial to building robust CI/CD pipelines.

 ## What is GitOps?